Zeindelf/vtex-wishlist/README.md

-# VtexAutocomplete
+# VtexWishlist

-Vtex Search Autocomplete
+Wishlist for Vtex stores